-SECTION 16.
-Based upon the foregoing findings, the Planning Commission hereby:
+SECTION 18.
+Based Upon the Foregoing Findings, the City Council hereby:

-- 1) Recommends that the City Council approve the Addendum to the Environmental Impact Report and the revised Mitigation Monitoring Program for the Amendment to PDP No. 10-01. - 2) Approve the Amendment to Precise Development Plan/Planned Development Permit No. 01-10, submitted on May 13, 2002, subject to the following conditions and the mitigation measures summarized below, and which are further detailed in the certified EIR and approved PDP, the Addendum to the Environmental Impact Report for the Amendment to PDP No. 10-01 and the revised Mitigation Monitoring Program attached hereto and incorporated within as Exhibit No. 1, to allow the use of the horizontal direction drilling method for the beach segment at a single landing site at Second Street.
+- Approves the Addendum to the Environmental Impact Report and the Mitigation Monitoring Program and Best Management Practices for the Amendment to PDP No. 10-01. - 2) Approves the Amendment to Precise Development Plan/Planned Development Permit No. 01-10, submitted on May 13, 2002, subject to the following conditions and the mitigation measures summarized below, and which are further detailed in the certified EIR and approved PDP, the Addendum to the Environmental Impact Report for the Amendment to PDP No. 10-01 and the Mitigation Monitoring Program and Best Management Practices attached hereto and incorporated within as Exhibit No. 1, to allow the use of the horizontal direction drilling method for the beach segment at a single landing site at Second Street.